 The nutritional advantages of energy-boosting foods extend beyond just providing fuel.
 Foods rich in fiber, protein, and healthy fats are an energy powerhouse, keeping us satiated and thus helping us avoid energy crashes that can occur after consuming foods high in sugar.

 Interesting Read: See the nutritional value of Lion's mane mushroom.

-11 Foods That Will Wake You Up
+11 Energy-Boosting Foods That Wake You Up When You're Tired

 1. Small But Mighty Chia Seeds

 One of the most nutritious foods, Chia seeds are a sneaky meal that helps you feel energized and satisfied after breakfast.
 Toss them on your French toast, oatmeal, smoothie, protein shake, or other food.
 Since they lack taste, they complement all breakfast-related foods.

 Chia seeds(1) absorb liquids and, after being digested, can swell up to ten times their original size in the stomach.
 You will feel satisfied for a more extended time as a result.
 In addition, they are a great source of fiber, protein, antioxidants, vitamins, and minerals.

 Chia seeds are low in carbs, making them ideal for everyone, including those with diabetes or those working on weight loss.
 The seeds will not raise your blood sugar levels if you have diabetes and won't put unnecessary calories in your body if you are working on weight loss.